mmccoyd/hillside/README.md

 To test if the key layout suits your fingers, print these in landscape mode.
-  - Click on each to open the github file view in a new tab.
+  - Click on each to open the github file view.
-  - Click on raw to see just the file in the browser tab.
+  - Click on raw to see just the file itself.
   - Tell your browser to print the file.
 But ensure it is at 100% and in landscape mode.

 SVG files contain dimension information, so your browser should print it the correct size regardless of what size paper you are using.